 Updated with the latest information.
 Purchase of the book includes online access to practice tests and video lessons.
-Huge book that encompasses more than 1,000 pages with tons of detail.
+Huge book that features more than 2,000 practice questions.
 Well-organized to help you find the subject matter you need help on.

 May overwhelm some students.
 Takes a lot of time to go through materials.

 Offers 8 SAT practice tests, enhancing the value of this book.
 Provides guidance for completing the essay portion successfully.
 Practice problems attempt to mimic the actual questions on the SAT.
 Includes updated information and advice.
 Has a mobile app.

 Math portion may not work well for those needing extensive help in this area.

 Extremely detailed explanations of answers on the prep tests, which will help you understand why you missed a question.
 Advice on ways to score higher.
 Plenty of sample tests to help you assess your areas of strength and weakness.